wavefrontHQ/cloud-foundry-sampleapp/README.md

 ## Send metrics from the application

-Most of the code is present in `MetricSystem.java` file.
-It determines all the metrics, which have to be reported, and adds them to the `metricRegistry`.
-Then `WavefrontReporter` is used to send the metrics to the proxy.
+Most of the sample code is present in the `MetricSystem.java` file.
+It determines all the metrics to be reported and adds them to the `metricRegistry`.
+The `WavefrontReporter` is then used to send the metrics to the proxy.

 ```
 WavefrontReporter wfReporter = WavefrontReporter.forRegistry(metricRegistry)